Professor: Jeanine Basinger

 Assistant Professor: Stephen Collins

-Film studies is a department in which the motion picture is explored in a unified manner, combining the liberal arts tradition of cultural, historical, and formal analysis with filmmaking at beginning and advanced levels.
+The Film Studies Department explores the motion picture in a unified manner, combining the liberal arts tradition of cultural, historical, and formal analysis with filmmaking at beginning and advanced levels.
+The Department offers a Major and a Minor.

-The requirements for admission include a minimum overall academic average of B (85.0) and the successful completion by the middle of the sophomore year of two of the designated entry-level courses, FILM304, FILM307, and FILM310.
-A suitable grade must be earned in each of these courses, and entry to the major is possible only after completion of these two courses and application to the film major.
+The requirements for admission include a minimum overall academic average of B (85.0) and the successful completion by the middle of the sophomore year of two designated entry-level courses with a grade of B+ or better.
+Entry to the major is possible only after completion of these two courses and application to the film major.
 To apply, students must meet with the department chair by the first semester of their sophomore year and place their names on the list of potential majors.
 Students on this list will receive an application form.
 Students who do not meet with the department chair will not receive an application or be considered for the major.
-Film studies faculty will evaluate applications based on performance in film studies classes (including but not limited to grades) and any other factors deemed pertinent.
+Film Studies faculty will evaluate applications based on performance in film studies classes (including but not limited to grades) and any other factors deemed pertinent.

 Because of the prerequisites and major requirements, students transferring to Wesleyan beginning their junior year are not able to declare the film studies major.